heinsaar/IRReduce/README.md

    ```bash
    cmake ..
    ```
-This will generate convenience utility scripts `runbuild_win.bat` and `runbuild_linx.sh` that combine the next steps 5 and 6, so you can simply call the corresponding script for your environment.

 **NOTE:** This will only work smoothly either within a Linux environment (including [WSL](https://learn.microsoft.com/en-us/windows/wsl/install)) or from within a Windows terminal that's integrated into Visual Studio (not Visual Studio Code), where the integrated terminal automatically sets up all the necessary environment variables (pointing to the MSVC compiler `cl.exe`, etc.) that are automatically configured when you run Visual Studio's own developer command prompt.